One of the frequently asked questions I receive is how to login to Google Cloud Linux VM on a custom port using

 Login to VM with Custom SSH Port Using gcloud

-- This will prompt you a small dialog box with command, something like below.
+- This will prompt you a small dialog box with a command, something like below.

 gcloud compute --project "PROJECT_NAME" ssh --zone "us-central1-b" "instance-1"